Cosmological models with asymmetric quantum bounces: De Broglie-Bohm quantization of the mini-superspace Friedmann model

 With Eq.~\eqref{trajectory equation}, one can interpret Eq.~\eqref{continuity equation} as a continuity equation for the distribution $\rho$, and Eq.~\eqref{hamilton jacobi equation} as a generalized Hamilton-Jacobi equation supplemented by the so called quantum potential,

+If one wants to recover the physical dimensions of Eqs.~\eqref{continuity equation} and \eqref{hamilton jacobi equation}, one can easily verify that Planck constant $\hbar$ re-appears only multiplying the quantum potential, $Q\rightarrow \hbar^2 Q$.
+Hence $Q$ brings the quantum effects to the dynamics.
 Once the total energy given by Eq.~\eqref{hamilton jacobi equation} includes also the quantum potential $Q$, the trajectory given by Eq.~\eqref{trajectory equation} will not be the same as the classical one, unless $Q$ is negligible with respect to the other terms.
 This effect is responsible for the emergence of the quantum bounce, avoiding the standard classical initial singularity.

 Let us consider an initial wave function of the universe given by